Maggie Doyle: Role on Blue Heelers

 The engagement proved to be short-lived, however, when bent copper Barry Craig was killed in prison after doing a deal with Maggie.
 The deal included the names of everyone involved in the syndicate, including several cops, and she was now in danger.
 When her house is torched, it became clear that she needed to return to witness protection.
 Despite P. J.'s demands to go with her, her brother Mick (now played by Terry Serio) organises for her enter the program alone.
 On her last day in Mount Thomas before returning to protective custody, Maggie was gunned down by an unknown assailant and died in P. J.'s arms when he arrived on the scene.

-P. J. was initially fingered for the murder by a witness and the disappearance of his service weapon for the safe, but the case quickly fell apart, leaving P. J. free and determined to find the true killer.
+P. J. was initially fingered for the murder by a witness and the disappearance of his service weapon from the safe, but the case quickly fell apart, leaving P. J. free and determined to find the true killer.
 After a long investigation, P. J. and Pat confront the killer, uncovering an unimaginable act of betrayal: the killer is her brother Mick.
 With Maggie avenged, and the last of Pat's children now dead, the two men closest to her are able to grieve properly, scattering her ashes over the landscape outside Mount Thomas.